 ATP/SMS/RET Renewal Application

-Download the Recertification Application if your certification is still in active status.
+Download the Recertification Application - if your certification is active, follow the instructions in this form to renew your certification.

-Download the Reinstatement Application if your certification has expired.
+Download the Reinstatement Application - if your certification has expired, follow the instructions in this form to reinstate your certification.

 Initial certification, earned through the application and exam process, is valid for two years.
 Recertification is required to ensure that a commitment is made to keep knowledge and skills current through relevant work experience and ongoing education.
 The two-year cycle, which follows general guidelines for licensure renewal for related professions, promotes current knowledge and skills in the rapidly evolving field of assistive technology.